 - SOLID Signal present and valid

-- FLASHING Signal present but unrecognizable (invalid)
+- FLASHING Signal present but unrecognizable (invalid, such as wrong video format)

 - OFF No signal present

 The last LED on the right indicates the processor activity.
 This LED should flash at a rate of about 1 Hz.